 After blade size and shaft length, personal preferences comes into play:

 There are two basic shoveling strategies.
 Which one you choose should be based on the number of rescuers available.
 Companion shoveling is appropriate when there are a limited number of rescuers—typically one to four.
 It moves the most snow with the minimum effort.
-When you have more resources (aka manpower, muscle, and calories), Conveyor belt shoveling will blast through a large amount of snow rapidly.
+When you have more resources (i.e., more rescuers, muscle, and calories to burn), conveyor belt shoveling will blast through a large amount of snow rapidly.

 Companion shoveling (aka "strategic shoveling") is the technique that is used during a typical backcountry accident or when a patroller is buried while on a control route.
-It's most appropriate when there are a limited number of rescuers.
+It is most appropriate when there are a limited number of rescuers.
 The key principals are:

-If you have a lot of manpower, the "V-Shaped Conveyor Belt" approach to shoveling (as developed by Manuel Genswein and Ragnhild Eide) can move a large amount of snow in a relatively short amount of time.
+If you have plenty of rescuers, the "V-Shaped Conveyor Belt" approach to shoveling (as developed by Manuel Genswein and Ragnhild Eide) can move a large amount of snow in a relatively short amount of time.

-Click the arrows on the following slideshow to move through the six slides.
+Click the right-arrow on the following slideshow to move through the six slides.